craftercms/docs/source/.new-ia/by-role/site-admin/plugins.rst

       - ``list_plugins``
       - ``install_plugins``

-As mentioned above, there are two ways to install plugins from the Crafter CMS Marketplace:
+As mentioned above, there are two ways to install plugins from the CrafterCMS Marketplace:

 * Using the Studio ``Plugin Management`` Site Tool
 * Using the install plugin REST API